Asd-g/AviSynth-FillBorders/README.md

     A clip to process.
 All planar formats are supported.

 - left, top, right, bottom\
     Number of pixels to fill on each side.
-These can be any non-negative numbers, within reason.
+These can be any non-negative numbers, within reason.\
     If they are all 0, the input clip is simply passed through.\
+    If a single value for `left`/`top`/`right`/`bottom` is specified, it will be used for alpha plane and it will be right shifted by subsampling factor for chroma planes.
+If two values are given then the second value will be used for the third plane and the first value will be used for alpha plane.
+If three values are given then the first value will be used for alpha plane.\
-    Default: left = top = right = bottom = 0.
+    Default: left = 0, top = 0, right = 0, bottom = 0.

 - mode (FillBorders only)\
     0: "fillmargins"\